October 27, 2020

 - Large businesses with 250 employees or more are eligible for the scheme if they can evidence falling turnover due to coronavirus and are expected not to make capital distributions.
 All SMEs are eligible for the schemes.

-Full details on the Schemes, how to make a claim and how to calculate salaries and hours are set out in the government guidance, which you can find here.
+Full details on the Schemes, how to make a claim and how to calculate salaries and hours are set out in the government guidance, which you can find here: Check if you can claim the Job Support Scheme.

 Don’t forget that the Job Retention Bonus is staying in place.
 Employers can get a one-off payment of £1000 for every furloughed employee who remains employed earning £520 per month on average from November to 31 January 2021.